Emigration from the United States: Net effect

 The United States is a net immigration country, meaning more people arrive in the U.S. than leave it.
 There is a scarcity of official records in this domain.
 Given the high dynamics of the emigration-prone groups, emigration from the United States remains indiscernible from temporary country leave.
+There are a few countries in the Caribbean which had very high migration rates to the United States in the 1980s and 1990s but recorded higher population totals in recent years, indicating significant return migration from the U.S., such as Trinidad and Tobago between its 2000 and 2011 censuses.

 Citizenship

 Anyone born in the United States, with the sole exception of those born to foreign diplomats, acquires U.S. citizenship at birth.
 Those born abroad to at least one American parent also acquire U.S. citizenship if the parent had lived in the United States for a certain number of years.
 Immigrants to the United States may also become U.S. citizens by naturalization.

 In the past it was possible for Americans abroad to lose U.S. citizenship involuntarily, but after Supreme Court decisions such as Afroyim v.
 Rusk and Vance v.
 Terrazas, along with corresponding changes in U.S. law, they can only lose U.S. citizenship in a very limited number of ways, most commonly by expressly renouncing it at a U.S. embassy or consulate.

 Historically, few Americans renounced U.S. citizenship per year, but the numbers drastically increased after 2010 when the U.S. government enacted the Foreign Account Tax Compliance Act, requiring foreign banks to report information on American holders of bank accounts located outside the United States.
 More than 3,000 Americans renounced U.S. citizenship in 2013, many citing the financial disclosure requirements and difficulty in finding banks willing to accept them as customers.
 More than 5,000 renounced in 2016, and more than 6,000 did in 2020.